eesilas/unihiker-docs/docs/wiki/LanguageReference/Part2PinPong/Communication/1_Serial_Port_UART_.md

 ### **Description**
 Universal Asynchronous Receiver/Transmitter, commonly known as UART, it is a serial, asynchronous, full duplex communication protocol.
 UNIHIKER supports UART communication protocol for data transmission through edge connector(P0-RX,P3-TX).
-> Tips: The principle of UART communication can be referred to in this video: [https://www.youtube.com/watch?v=vxIjoycPucY](https://www.youtube.com/watch?v=vxIjoycPucY)
+> Tips: The principle of UART communication can be referred to in this video: [click here](https://www.youtube.com/watch?v=vxIjoycPucY)

 ### **Common functions**